 Finding the entrance to the waterfall can be slightly tricky.
-For that, you need to walk another 50 odd metres ahead from the stream till you see a wooden bridge.
+For that, you need to walk another 50-odd metres ahead of the stream till you see a wooden bridge.
 Just before the bridge, there is a path between the trees on your left.

 At the end of this slippery path, you’ll finally arrive at the Tai Tam Mound Waterfall!

 As tempting as it may be, you’re technically not allowed to swim in the Tai Tam Waterfall.
 The waterfall feeds into the Tai Tam Reservoir, which is a source of drinking water for Hong Kong Island residents.